-What do students say about WITS?
-To find out, see ‘What kids say about WITS‘ , a 4 minute video featuring kids in public, middle and high schools.
+What students say about WITS… see ‘What kids say about WITS‘ , a 4 minute video featuring kids in public, middle and high schools.

 It’s a very natural fit for me to incorporate WITS into other things we are doing.
 It’s very useful to use daily in our classroom.